krian-kk/TodoApp/README.md

 ![](/screenshots/project_structure.png)

 ### State Management:
-This project is using BLOC state managment framework to manages events and states in the app.
+This project is using BLOC state management framework to manages events and states in the app.
 Click [here](https://bloclibrary.dev/) for more details regarding bloc.

 ### Running Demo:
 ![](/screenshots/todo_demo.gif)